-Quark Print Collection
+Quark Print Collection full review

 Having made us wait years for QuarkXPress 7.0, Quark is now bombarding us with new products at a frightening rate.
 The latest is the Quark Print Collection, a useful bundle of tools for printers and production specialists.
 It includes Quark Imposer for QuarkXPress and Quark Imposer for Acrobat, as well as Quark Item Marks and Quark MarkIt.